Fortress

 Story & Plot Summary: Fortress

-Quick Plot Summary: Fortress is a Drama, Horror, Thriller film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1985, Fortress is a Drama, Horror, Thriller film directed by Arch Nicholson.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Rachel Ward.

 Ending Explained: Fortress

-The final moments of Fortress reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Fortress reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Fortress?